Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 # Known Limitations

-- Does not support cash market (equities, bonds, ...)
+- Does not support cash market (equities, bonds, ...) except for single-ISIN repo trades
 - Does not support FX swaps
 - Does not support new flexible contracts, only existing ones